O3-Cyber/r_o3c_wizsensor/README.md

 # `r_o3c_wizsensor`

 This Ansible role manages the deployment and configuration of the Wiz Sensor.
 It performs tasks such as fetching API keys, creating service accounts, configuring environment files, and installing the Wiz Sensor on Debian-based and Red Hat-based systems.
-It also installs a SELinux Policy if SELinux is enforced.
+It also installs a SELinux Policy if SELinux is enforced, and does some cleanup of temporary files after it's done with the install.

 ---
+## Features of the Playbook

+* **Checks if auth and tenant endpoints are reachable.**
+* **Checks if the system is Debian or RedHat.**
+* **Checks if the Wiz Sensor systemd service is running.**
+  *<Playbook stops if one of the endpoints does not respond or the systemd service is running>*
+* **Compiles and installs SELinux policy if SELinux is enforced.**
+* **Uses the Wiz GraphQL API to create a Service Account for the sensor** with the name `sensor_sa_$HOSTNAME`.
+* **Installs the Wiz sensor using the official install script** (supports both RedHat and Ubuntu systems).
+* **Deletes temporary files and clears environment variables** (including sensitive data like API_SECRET).

 ## Requirements